slavenf/sfl-library/doc/static_flat_multiset.md

 }
 ```

-`sfl::static_flat_multiset` is an associative container that contains **sorted** set of objects of type `Key`, while permitting multiple entries with equivalent keys.
+`sfl::static_flat_multiset` is an associative container that contains a sorted collection of keys, where multiple elements can have equivalent keys.
+Underlying storage is implemented as a sorted [`static_vector`](static_vector.md), which has a fixed maximum capacity defined at compile time and is backed entirely by statically allocated storage.
+This container **does not** perform any dynamic memory allocation.
+The number of elements in this container **cannot** be greater than `N`.
+Attempting to insert more than `N` elements into this container results in **undefined behavior**.
+This design provides a compact and cache-friendly representation optimized for use cases where the maximum size is known in advance.
+It is also well-suited for **bare-metal embedded** development where predictable memory usage and no dynamic allocation are critical.

 Sorting is done using the key comparison function `Compare`.

-Underlying storage is implemented as **sorted vector**.

 Complexity of search operation is O(log N).
 Complexity of insert and remove operations is O(N).

-This internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
-This container **never** uses dynamic memory management.
-The number of elements in this container **cannot** be greater than `N`.
-Attempting to insert more than `N` elements into this container results in **undefined behavior**.

-Elements of this container are always stored **contiguously** in the memory.
+Elements of this container are always stored contiguously in the memory.

 Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 `sfl::static_flat_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer), [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer) and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).

-This container is convenient for bare-metal embedded software development.

 <br><br>